nextflow-io/nextflow/docs/awscloud.rst

 AWS Batch
 =========

-.. warning:: This is a beta feature.
-It is only available in version `0.26.0-RC1` or higher.
+.. warning:: This is an experimental feature and it may change in a future release.
+It requires Nextflow version `0.26.0` or higher.

 `AWS Batch <https://aws.amazon.com/batch/>`_ is a managed computing service that allows the execution of containerised workloads in the Amazon cloud infrastructure.